pepper-craft/geo-calculation-toolkit-api-docs/detail/coordinate-containment-in-a-polygonal-area.md

 ![coordinate-containment-in-a-polygonal-area](./img/coordinate-containment-in-a-polygonal-area.png)

-This image shows how the API determines whether a given coordinate is contained within a polygonal area defined by multiple geographic coordinates.
+This image illustrates how the API checks whether a point lies inside or outside a polygon.

-- The polygonal area is constructed by connecting a sequence of geographic coordinates and is labeled as C in this example.
+- A polygonal area is enclosed by a set of connected coordinates
-- Point A is located clearly outside the polygon and does not touch the boundary.
-- Point B is fully contained within the interior of the polygon.
+- Input coordinates (e.g., A, B) are tested for containment within the polygon
+- The label C visually indicates the entire polygon area
+- The API classifies each point as either inside or outside the polygon

-The API returns a boolean value indicating whether the input coordinate is located inside the specified polygonal area.
+The API returns a boolean result indicating whether the given coordinate lies inside the polygonal area.

 ---